 In WWII, a Navy pilot (Van Johnson) flying an amphibious airplane is shot down by the Japanese over the Pacific.
 Only one other crew member (Cameron Mitchell) survives.
 As they await rescue, the pilot recalls growing up with the love of his life, his childhood sweetheart (June Allyson).
 Based on the novel by Charles Nordhoff and James Norman Hall (MUTINY AND THE BOUNTY), the wartime romance spends way too much time on flashbacks of the adolescent Johnson and Allyson characters (played by Claude Jarman Jr. of THE YEARLING and Joan Wells).
 Allyson and Johnson go together like bread and butter but their child counterparts are just plain annoying.
 The film differs from the novel in that it has a happy ending (in the book, both lead characters die) though apparently the darker ending was filmed but later re-shot to send movie patrons out happily.
 As 1940s wartime movie romances go, this goes down nicely even if the sentiment is laid on pretty thick.
 Herbert Stothart's beautiful underscore makes you think you're watching something special.
 Still, if Allyson and Johnson aren't your cuppa tea, you might do well to skip it.
 Directed by Jack Conway (LIBELED LADY).
 With Thomas Mitchell, Marilyn Maxwell, Henry Hull and Geraldine Wall.

 On New Year's Eve, the luxury cruise ship S.S.
 Poseidon is capsized by an enormous tidal wave and turned upside down.
 A small group of passengers led by a pastor (Gene Hackman) decide to climb up to the ship's hull where any likely rescue attempt would happen rather than sit and wait for help.
 Based on the Paul Gallico novel of the same name, the film retains the plot of the book but changes a lot of the characters and eliminates some of the more unpleasant aspects of the novel (a brutal rape, an unhappy marriage, a darker ending).
 The film remains one of the better examples of the disaster genre so prevalent in the 1970s.
 The screenplay by Sterling Silliphant and Wendell Mayes never rises above serviceable but the director Ronald Neame (PRIME OF MISS JEAN BRODIE) keeps the action moving with just enough time given to the characters so that we get to know them before moving on again.
 With the exception of Hackman, who seems uncomfortable in his role as if sensing he's miscast, the cast fit their parts nicely and a couple of the actors (Stella Stevens, Shelley Winters) manage to exceed what is required of them.
 It holds up quite well and remains as entertaining as ever.
 The excellent underscore is by John Williams.
-With Ernest Borgnine, Roddy McDowall, Carol Lynley, Red Buttons, Leslie Nielsen, Arthur O'Connell, Jack Albertson and Pamela Sue Martin.
+With Ernest Borgnine, Roddy McDowall, Carol Lynley, Red Buttons, Leslie Nielsen, Arthur O'Connell, Jack Albertson, Pamela Sue Martin and Eric Shea.